PrismarineJS/prismarine-item/README.md

 If the current item is a type of Spawn Egg, the protocol name of the entity that will be spawned.
 For example, a zombie spawn egg on 1.8 will return `Zombie`.

+#### item.maxDurability

+Max durability for the item, if it supports durability

 ## History